 Now here is where my story gets a little crazier.

-At this point my mom, sister, and in-laws where with me, and BJ was hauling butt all the way from home in Andrews to get there.
+At this point, my mom, sister, and in-laws were with me, and BJ was hauling butt all the way from home in Andrews to get there.
 They were all praying Scarlett wouldn’t come but preparing themselves just in case she did.

 For whatever reason, most likely because my doctors just did not WANT me to be in labor (as if I did…) they told me I was probably just experiencing Braxton Hicks.
 So they gave me some medication to help me sleep.
 They told me to “just try to relax and get some rest.”

 Ladies (for those of you who’ve had children) did any of you get ANY sleep during LABOR??

 Ha, I didn’t think so.
 Neither did I.

 Several hours later, my contractions began to increase in frequency and intensity.
 By now, all of the grandparents had gone home to rest, thinking Scarlett wasn’t going to make her debut after all.

 It was just me, BJ, and my sister.

 Whatever medicine they gave me DID NOT WORK.
 Because it felt like my body was being ripped wide open.
 And the pressure…oh my gosh!!
 Never in my life, had I felt so much pressure.
 It honestly felt like I had to take the biggest poop of my life!!

 I literally kept yelling (because I was extremely pissed off at this point), “I JUST NEED TO POOP!!”
 I swore if only they would let me poop everything was going to feel better.
 Scarlett was going to be okay, she wasn’t going to come out.
 I just needed to poop.
 Which had been hard to do (you know, with the whole…doing it while having to lay down).
 But nope.
 My sister kept telling me “DON’T POOP!”